 A test suite is a combination of test cases and filers on which test cases will be executed on or against.
 NDATE allows the user to execute the same or multiple test or tests on filers.
 Once selected option 1(Create a test suite), the user needs to enter a test suite name.
-Once a test suite name is entered, NDATE has option to auto create test-suite name or test suite name manually
+Once a test suite name is entered.